tower1ight/World/1.People/Groups and Factions/Goblins/Goblins.md

 They cant keep us out, no fucking way, [[The Gilded Seer|Dandy]] is not going to lock us out ..

-This is true, I persist, our splendor
+D: This is true, I persist, our splendor

 yes, our mother fucking splendor

+As though no trumped up seer has ever had stones for eyes and met a sorry end

+I dont p